GRLSKOUT talks about her up & coming EP “HUMAN”

 I like to spend some time going through all my samples first and then doing what I call a “sound collage”.
-Basically its a folder of a bunch of samples, drum sounds, synth sounds, random sounds etc so when I’m producing I don’t have to search as much and feel stuck for inspiration.
-For me its all about being organized in my sessions, because if you’re sitting their looking for a kick drum for an hour, you have already killed that creative mood.
+Basically, it’s a folder of a bunch of samples, drum sounds, synth sounds, random sounds etc so when I’m producing I don’t have to search as much and feel stuck for inspiration.
+For me, it’s all about being organized in my sessions because if you’re sitting there looking for a kick drum for an hour, you have already killed that creative mood.

 Any advice for anyone who wants to start DJing in this crazy time?